localdevices/ffpiv/README.md

 overlap = 16

 # Perform PIV analysis with custom parameters
-u, v = piv(image1, image2, window_size=(32, 32), overlap=(16, 16))
+u, v = piv(image1, image2, window_size=(64, 64), overlap=(32, 32))

 # Plot velocity field
 plt.quiver(u, v)
 plt.show()
 ```

-In this example:
-- We first load two images
-- We call the `piv` function, passing the images.
-- The results are processed with default window sizes and no overlap and plotted to visualize the velocity fields.
+Here we specify the `window_size` and `overlap` parameters.
+Now, cross correlation
+is computed on pixel patches if 64 by 64 pixels, and overlap of 32 pixels in both directions is used
+to extract patches.

 ### PIV Analysis on Image Stack